jsfuentes/Code-Cheatsheet/JS/Node/README.md

 - `__dirname` => full from root name of the directory that the executing script resides from
 - `process.env` => environment at start of runtime can use to access PATH and other env variables like `process.env.NODE_ENV`

+`export NODE_ENV=production` while running to run in production mode, many libs check for it including express which will not print out stack traces and config